top of page

 My yogic path

 Before getting interested in yoga, I trained and worked as a professional ballet dancer.
 Later, after graduating in Communication Sciences, I went on to work as a Field Producer in a Natural History TV program on National TV in Chile.
-After that, for a few years my work was focused on creating children's books, while also working on the management of a private school.
+After that, for a few years I focused on creating children's books, while also working on the management of a private school.

 In 2004 I completed my first teacher training in the Iyengar tradition and immediately started teaching yoga in Santiago, Chile.

-Until 2018 I used to travel twice a year to Chennai to attend different courses and workshops on yoga to dive deeper in the philosophical and practical aspects of it.
-For the time being I keep learning with my teachers there by attending online programmes.
+Until 2018 I travelled twice a year to Chennai to attend different courses and workshops to dive deeper into the philosophical and practical aspects of yoga.
+I continue to learn with my teachers there by attending online programmes.

 My favourite teachings